ain-py/Flask-log-manager/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Using docker i have made it very easy to run and use the project.
+Using docker I have made it very easy to run and use the project.

 ### Prerequisites